graydon/cast-machine/readme.md

     --stepmode [integer]    : jump to step <integer> in step-mode --load filename         : load a file (see directory /tests) --monitor               : print monitor output
+    --symbolic              : use symbolic casts
+    --symbolic-cap          : use symbolic casts with intersections
 ```